 For a successful online career, it’s so important to learn the most effective methods to teach kids English online.

-The Key to Online Teaching is Student Engagement
+The Key to Online Lessons is Student Engagement

-In the online TEFL industry, most commonly learners you will teach will fit the description of being 5 to 11 years old.
+In the online TEFL industry, you will most commonly teach students ranging from about 5 to 11 years old.

-Most bookings tend to be 25- to 45-minute one-to-one English sessions.
+Most bookings tend to be 25- to 45-minute one-on-one English sessions.

-That gives you just enough time to make an impression, be memorable, and make the kid’s parents want to book you again.
+That gives you just enough time to make an impression, teach a few key concepts, and make the kid’s parents want to book you again.

 The most important thing to remember about teaching English online, especially to young learners in a one-to-one setting, is that it’s imperative to make them feel happy and welcome in your classroom.

 That means you must give them your full attention, always be pleasant and smile, and deliver quality work.
-By being kind and friendly, students will feel comfortable engaging with you.
+By being kind and friendly, you make students feel comfortable engaging with you.

 Student engagement is the most important part of the lesson.
 When students are active participants in your lessons, they won’t just learn more – they’ll also be more likely to book your classes again.

 Let’s explore some methods you can use to get your little students to be more engaged in the classroom.